Stepping Up Superradiance Constraints on Axions: A Comment on Supermassive Black Holes

 We conclude this section by stressing that the purpose of this somewhat pessimistic overview was to bring to light some of the discussions currently taking place in the x-ray astronomy community, which represent an important caveat to axion superradiance studies.
 Many of the discussions of potential systematics presented here are themselves controversial, and the physical reality of (e.g.,) ``warm coronae'' are by no means settled or universally accepted.
 In a statistical sense, x-ray spin measurements are repeatable, produce good fits to the data, and are based upon physically sound models (which may or may not be complete).
 The study of black hole accretion is an active field of research, and it is overwhelmingly likely that spin measurements will be refined and improved upon in the coming years, particularly as future observatories come online \cite{Madsen24}.

-\section{A comment on supermassive black holes}
+\section{A Comment on Supermassive Black Holes}

 In this work we have chosen to focus on solar mass scale black holes for a number of different reasons.
 First, the superradiance growth rate of a given mode scales proportionally to the black hole mass, implying the characteristic time required to extract a non-negligible fraction of the black hole spin will, in most cases, be significantly longer than the Salpeter timescale.
 While supermassive black holes are much older than solar-mass-scale black holes (and are unlikely to have been accreting near the Eddington limit for all of that time), the need for long evolutionary timescales makes deriving robust limits extremely difficult.
 The second issue that arises for massive black holes stems from the fact that these objects are subject to larger environmental effects.
 The presence of dense accretion disks, ambient stellar objects, binary companions, etc. can complicate the superradiant evolution (see \eg~\cite{Du:2022trq}) -- and this is particularly true when superradiant growth is slow.
 Finally, spin measurements are also subject to large uncertainties.
-The slow growth and long timescales associated to supermassive black holes tend to imply that self-interactions are likely to play a more prominent role in suppressing spin extraction, likely suggesting that the limits derived \eg in~\cite{Unal:2020jiy} cannot be applied to typical axion models (but rather only apply to non-interacting scalars).
+The slow growth and long timescales associated to supermassive black holes tend to imply that self-interactions are likely to play a prominent role in suppressing spin extraction (suggesting the limits derived \eg in~\cite{Unal:2020jiy} may need to be revised).
 We intend to address this quantitatively in future work.